MatheusFelipe27/mini-console/README.md

   - View a list of potential opportunities associated with leads.
   - Convert leads into opportunities with a single action.
   - Updates immediately reflected in the system using React Query cache.
+  - Optimistic updates with rollback applied for conversions and status changes.
 - **Status Management**
   - Type-safe state updates across the app ensure consistency.
 - **Pagination**